resourcefulmind/resourcefulmind/README.md

 <p align="left"> <a href="https://twitter.com/devvgbg" target="blank"><img src="https://img.shields.io/twitter/follow/devvgbg?logo=twitter&style=for-the-badge" alt="devvgbg" /></a> </p>

-- 🔭 Just your regular guy who wants to always be super amazing with the computer and help build Africa with tech.
+- 🔭 Just your regular guy who wants to always be super amazing with the computer and help build Africa and the world with tech.
 I work mainly with the Frontend.

 - 🌱 I currently work with **HTML, CSS, JavaScript, React, Tailwind CSS, MongoDB, NodeJS and more recently Sanity, Material UI and Framer**